reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

   }

 ```
-This defines a REST service with the following URL mappings:
+This defines a REST service of type GET with URL mappings `/order/process`.

-Base Path: /order
-Uri: /process
-Verb: GET

 We then route directly to the Camel endpoint of our route named `direct:fetchProcess` using the Splitter and Aggregator Enterprise Integration pattern that we created earlier using the `to` construct in the DSL.